elledienne/beats-and-asounds/server/db/DB-DOCUMENTATION.md

 As you saw our db uses multiple table to store data in the most efficient way.

-All the tables are linked together using foreign keys, this means that you have to follow a specific order when adding data.
+All the tables are linked together using foreign keys, this means that you have to follow a specific order when adding data (not for all the tables, but anyway it's a good idea to skin on this guide)

 Below the complete process: